- Centenary for Inveraray's Fyne set of bells. The Argyllshire Advertiser, 26 Nov 2021

 - The ten at St Andrew's Cathedral, Inverness were augmented for the day with the Sanctus bell to broaden the repertoire (video here).
 The ringing was Heather Preece on the chimes, Cynthia Preece on the Sanctus bell, and Lynn Wiseman recorded the ringing.

 - Edinburgh was treated to a Worbey and Farrell Concert on the chimes at St Cuthbert's (video here via facebook).

 - The Arran Banner published an article about the Lamlash bells (see below).

 - The bells at Peebles can be heard via this link.

 - Here's a dedicated facebook page: click here, and a list of performances here.

 - Bells on Sunday on 27th June came from Bitton, Gloucestershire, where Rev Henry T Ellacombe devised the chimes in 1821: click here.

-The bells at Lamlash will ring out at noon tomorrow (Saturday 26 June) to celebrate the 200th anniversary of the invention of the Ellacombe chiming apparatus ...
+The bells at Lamlash rang out at noon on Saturday 26 June to celebrate the 200th anniversary of the invention of the Ellacombe chiming apparatus ...

 Bells on Sunday from St Andrew's and St George's West, Edinburgh.
 BBC Radio 4, broadcast 30 May 2021